michaelb/sniprun/README.md

   inline_messages = 0             --" inline_message (0/1) is a one-line way to display messages
-                                  --" to workaround sniprun not being able to display anything })
+                                  --" to workaround sniprun not being able to display anything

+  -- " you can combo different display modes as desired display = {
+    "Classic",                    -- "display results in the command-line  area "VirtualTextOk",              -- "display ok results as virtual text (multiline is shortened) -- "VirtualTextErr",          -- "display error results as virtual text -- "TempFloatingWindow",      -- "display results in a floating window -- "LongTempFloatingWindow",  -- "same as above, but only long results.
+To use with VirtualText__ -- "Terminal"                 -- "display results in a vertical split },

+})
 EOF
 ```